arneBersch/Zoeglfrex/docs/reference.md

 > ```
 > Raw -
 > ```
-> If you use this syntax, the Raws will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds different Raws.
+> If you use this syntax while Tracking is enabled, the Raws will be tracked in the next Cues until a Blocked Cue or a Cue where the Group holds different Raws.

 ### Cue Attribute 6 Set (Effects)
 This command sets the Effects of the selected Groups in the selected Cues: